eduardosilva/entity-framework-guide/README.md

 * Use explicit mapping for all properties and relations.
 Even convention mapping being a productive resource, the explicit mapping gives us data validation before to send it to the database.
 So you can prevent errors like:

-  * String or binary data would be truncated.
-The statement has been terminated.
+  * *"String or binary data would be truncated.
+The statement has been terminated."*
-  * The conversion of a datetime2 data type to a datetime data type resulted in an out-of-range value.
+  * *"The conversion of a datetime2 data type to a datetime data type resulted in an out-of-range value."*

 * Use conventions to global types.